Autodesk/synthesis/README.md

 We have a variety of tutorials available to help you get started with Synthesis.
 Additionally, you can view these same tutorials as Markdown files in the [tutorials](/tutorials/) directory of this repository.

 Updating our tutorials is an ongoing process.
-If you are at all interested in helping, checkout the [Synthesis Contribution Guide](/CONTRIBUTING.md) for more information on how to get started.
+If you are at all interested in helping, check out the [Synthesis Contribution Guide](/CONTRIBUTING.md) for more information on how to get started.

 ## [Immersion Program](https://synthesis.autodesk.com/internship.html)